 \section{Introduction}

-Human visual reasoning, especially spatial reasoning, has been studied from psychological and educational perspectives~\cite{kell2013creativity,hsi1997role}.
-Trained humans can achieve good performance on spatial reasoning tasks~\cite{ramful2017measurement}, because they can solve these tasks with spatial memory, logic, and imagination.
-However, the spatial reasoning ability of deep networks is yet to be explored and improved.
-For other visual learning tasks such as image classification, object detection, or segmentation, deep networks might perform superior to human by memorizing the indicative visual patterns from various image instances for prediction.
-However, it seems difficult for deep networks to reason in the same way about the spatial information such as the view consistency and camera poses from 2D images~\cite{han2020spare3d}.
+Human visual reasoning, especially spatial reasoning, has been widely studied from psychological and educational perspectives~\cite{kell2013creativity,hsi1997role}.
+Researches show that trained humans can achieve good performance on spatial reasoning tasks~\cite{ramful2017measurement} because they can solve these tasks using spatial memory, logic, and imagination.
+However, the spatial reasoning of deep networks is yet to be explored and improved.
+In other visual learning tasks such as image classification, object detection, and segmentation, state-of-the-art deep networks have shown their superior performance to humans by memorizing indicative visual patterns from enormous image instances for prediction.
+However, it seems difficult for deep networks to reason using the same mechanism about the spatial information such as the view consistency and camera poses from 2D images~\cite{han2020spare3d}.

-In this paper, we investigate the SPARE3D\footnote{Note that we use the latest dataset and benchmark results updated by the SPARE3D authors after CVPR 2020.} dataset~\cite{han2020spare3d}, which provides several challenging spatial reasoning tasks on line drawings (Figure~\ref{fig:compare}).
+To our best knowledge, we are the first to investigate spatial reasoning tasks in the SPARE3D\footnote{Note that we use the latest dataset and benchmark results updated by the SPARE3D authors after CVPR 2020.} dataset~\cite{han2020spare3d}, that provides several challenging spatial reasoning tasks in line drawings (Figure~\ref{fig:compare}).
+The dataset is unique in that: (1) it uses line drawings as inputs, (2) it is a non-categorical dataset, meaning there is no class label information for each object, (3) it defines spatial reasoning instead of recognition tasks.
 Specifically, we focus on the view-consistency reasoning task (the Three-view to Isometric or \textit{T2I}) and the two camera-pose reasoning tasks (the Isometric to Pose or \textit{I2P}, and the Pose to Isometric or \textit{P2I}).
-The view-consistency reasoning task requires a deep network to select the correct isometric view drawing out of four visually similar candidates that are consistent with the three-view (front, right, and top views) drawings given in the question.
-For the camera-pose reasoning tasks, given three-view drawings, the network is asked to determine the camera pose of a given isometric drawing or select the correct isometric drawing from a given viewing pose.

-So ``why is the baseline performance on SPARE3D low''?
-This important question is raised in~\cite{han2020spare3d} with three conjectures: 1) the dataset is non-categorical, 2) the images are line drawings, and 3) spatial reasoning is not image retrieval.
-The first two conjectures inspire us to first understand the task characteristics, and study the factors that affect the network's performance on those tasks, which leads to our quantitative investigations about a network's ability on the SPARE3D tasks using controlled experiments.
+The task examples are illustrated in Figure~\ref{fig:compare} and for more details of the task settings, we refer the readers to the SPARE3D paper~\cite{han2020spare3d}.